spacetelescope/jwst/docs/jwst/background_subtraction/description.rst

 by the primary header keyword SCATFILE), in conjunction with a reference file that gives the wavelength range (based on filter and grism) that is relevant to the WFSS image.
 All regions of the image that are free of source spectra are used for scaling the background reference image.
+The mask created will be True where there are no sources, i.e. regions where the background can be used.
+This mask will be saved in the extension ``MASK`` of the intermediary output file, and as the attribute ``mask`` in the output datamodel.

-The step argument ``wfss_mmag_extract`` can be used, if desired, to set the minimum (faintest) abmag of the source catalog objects used to define the background regions.
+The step argument
+``wfss_mmag_extract`` can be used, if desired, to set the minimum (faintest) abmag of the source catalog objects used to define the background regions.
 The default is to use all source catalog entries that result in a spectrum